jeffnv/AppAcademyResidentApp/README.md

 6. All signed in users see the same hope page, upcoming chores and their assigned users.
 If the user is an admin, the button says 'assign', otherwise volunteer.
+7. index has buttons for assign if admin, volunteer if user

+simon:
+twilio integration? could send a text not random, want score to make sure it's fair